kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

 ### Why Next.js?

-NextJS is a react framework that has two forms of pre-rendering: Static Site Generatior (SSG) and Server Side Rendering (SSR).
+Next.js is a react framework that has two forms of pre-rendering: Static Site Generatior (SSG) and Server Side Rendering (SSR).
 To create a blog (were most of the information is static) we will use SSG to generate all our blog pages at build time.

 ### Libraries